Get The Compensation You Are Eligible For After Being Injured Because Of Property Owner Negligence

-KRA Legal, PC is committed to fighting for justice for those injured in premises liability accidents.
-You may be eligible to recover financial compensation for your injuries, pain, suffering, and lost wages.
-Contact our law offices and ask to schedule a free consultation to discuss your case.
+At KRA Legal, PC, we are committed to fighting for justice for those injured in premises liability accidents.
+You may be eligible to recover financial compensation for your injuries, pain, suffering and lost wages.
+Contact our law office and ask to schedule a free consultation to discuss your case.

 - Maintain their property

 - Inspect their property regularly

 - Make any necessary repairs in order to prevent dangerous conditions

 - Give sufficient warning about the presence of potentially dangerous conditions